viam-labs/1liner/README.md

 # viam-wrap

 > [!IMPORTANT]
-> This tool is experimental and not supported or recommended for external use
+> This feature has been mainlined into the Viam Python SDK.
+See [examples/easy_resource](https://github.com/viamrobotics/viam-python-sdk/blob/main/examples/easy_resource/main.py) for the supported version of this.
+This repo is deprecated and unmaintained, and will be archived soon.

 This is a python package providing `viam-wrap`, a command for running low-boilerplate python modules.
 It takes over entrypoint and registration logic.